-Your experience including the speeds actually achieved over the nbn depends on some factors outside our control like your equipment quality, software, broadband plans and how your service provider designs its network.
+*We’re designing the nbn™ network to provide these speeds to our wholesale customers, telephone and internet service pro-viders.
+Your experience including the speeds actually achieved over the nbn™ network depends on some factors outside our control like your equipment quality, software, internet plans and how your provider designs its network.